-

 language, sociolinguistics, orality; cf: hieratic, calque,

-often, most words are used infrequently, which statistical
+are used infrequently, which statistical observation was first

 -